FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Evaluation

 \section{Evaluation}

-To evaluate the quality of the proposed simulated projections and subsequently tomograms, no widely accepted metrics exist~\cite{seemann2020data}, and it is not clear how well the standard metrics such as the mean squared error, or more elaborate metrics such as the Fr\'{e}chet inception distance~\cite{NIPS2017_FIDref}, relate to the performance on tasks of interest to the practitioners.
+To evaluate the~quality of~the~proposed simulated projections and subsequently tomograms, no widely accepted metrics exist\cite{seemann2020data}, and it is not clear how well the~standard metrics such as the~mean squared error, or more elaborate metrics such as the~Fr\'{e}chet inception distance\cite{NIPS2017_FIDref}, relate to~the~performance on~tasks of~interest to~the~practitioners.

-We therefore trained a~randomly initialized DF neural network to solve two evaluation tasks proposed in the SHREC 2021 challenge, namely particle localization and classification.
-These tasks are of utmost importance to practitioners in determining the structure of proteins and macromolecular complexes.
-We argue that evaluation on a~task of practical relevance is much more valuable than merely computing the currently available metrics.
-It also gives the reader an advantage to see the newly created data modalities in practice, even though the computational cost of evaluation is high.
+We therefore trained a~randomly initialized DF neural network to~solve two evaluation tasks proposed in~the~SHREC 2021 challenge, namely particle localization and classification.
+These tasks are of~utmost importance to~practitioners in~determining the~structure of~proteins and macromolecular complexes.
+We argue that evaluation on~a~task of~practical relevance is much more valuable than merely computing the~currently available metrics.
+It also gives the~reader an advantage to~see the~newly created data modalities in~practice, even though the~computational cost of~evaluation is high. \ifcell Nevertheless, we also provide the evaluation results using the standard metrics in \Cref{table:standardmetrics}.\fi